Are you planning to visit this unique city but are unsure what to do in Dubai in 2 days or how much into fit into your itinerary?

 Day 1 in Dubai

-So, let´s start your 2-day Dubai trip with visiting the souks (markets).
+So, let´s start your Dubai trip with visiting the souks (markets).

 STOP 1: Gold and Spice Souk in Deira

-Start your first day in Dubai with a tour in Deira – the old part of Dubai, located in the northern part of Dubai and quite close to the airport.
+Start your first day in Dubai with a tour in Deira – the old part of Dubai, located in north, and quite close to the airport.

 Discover the hectic and crazy part of Dubai- retailers will tell you to buy whatever they offer and it can be quite stressful.
 However, I truly enjoy strolling along this part and it is one of the places you have to visit in Dubai in 2 days.